z-t3am/free-winrar/README.md

 <br />
 We will not be held accountable for any illegal activities.

-``If you have any question or want to share an improvement, you can join us on discord https://dsc.gg/z-team``

 ## Step By Step

 Stop the application if started